hapax/hapax.github.io/assets/chandra.md

 The second rule is the *Pauli exclusion principle*.
-This holds for electrons, but in fact, a much larger class of particles called *fermions*, including neutrons, protons and quarks, i.e. the constituents of matter.
+This holds for electrons, but in fact, a much larger class of particles called *fermions*, including neutrons and protons.
 There is a second class of particles called *bosons* --- including photons --- which do not obey the Pauli exclusion principle, and will happily pack as many as possible into a hotel room!